Nellie Oleson: Genevieve Masters

-Genevieve died of pneumonia November 7, 1909 in Chicago, just 5 days before her 42nd birthday.
-Her remains were brought back to De Smet, South Dakota and buried in the local cemetery.
+Genevieve died of pneumonia on November 7, 1909, in Chicago, just 5 days before her 42nd birthday.
+Her remains were brought back to De Smet, South Dakota, and buried in the local cemetery.

 Stella Gilbert

 The third girl, Stella Gilbert, born in May 1864, lived on a claim north of the Ingallses in De Smet.
 She was reportedly very attractive and was very interested in Almanzo Wilder.
 She was possibly the girl who convinced him to take her on several buggy rides, which were described in These Happy Golden Years.
 Almanzo, who was not aware of a conflict between Stella (Nellie in the books) and Laura, eventually became aware of Stella's fear of horses (which disgusted him).
 In addition, Laura eventually gave Almanzo an ultimatum regarding Stella, and Almanzo's invitations to Stella to join them on the rides stopped.
-This was the last appearance of a "Nellie Oleson" in the series.
+This was the last appearance of "Nellie Oleson" in the series.

 Stella's older brother was Dave Gilbert, the brave 17-year-old who made the very risky run to Lake Preston, Dakota Territory, on his horse-drawn sled between blizzards to take the outgoing mail and bring back the incoming mail, as described by Laura in The Long Winter.

-Stella died in 1944 at the age of 80 years.
+Stella died in 1944 at the age of 80.

 Fictional Nellie

-Little House books
+Little House books (Biography, non-fiction)

 Nellie Oleson appeared in three of the Little House novels: On the Banks of Plum Creek (1937), Little Town on the Prairie (1939), and These Happy Golden Years (1943) — the fourth, seventh, and eighth in the series.
 Laura is 13 to 15 years old in the two intervening novels.
 On the Banks of Plum Creek alone is set in Minnesota, near Walnut Grove where the long-running television series is set.
 In that novel Laura is 7 to 9 years old.